KarimovDev/table-filter-angular/README.md

 # TableFilter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.
+This is a pure Angular 8 project which show how can you work with tables and filters in Angular.

 ## Development server